KurtWagner/zlinter/README.md

 ##### When not to use

-If you're targetting fixed versions of a dependency or zig then using deprecated fields and functions is not a huge deal.
-Although, still worth undertsanding why they're deprecated, as there may be risks associated with use.
+If you're indefinitely targetting fixed versions of a dependency or zig then using deprecated items may not be a big deal.
+Although, it's still worth undertsanding why they're deprecated, as there may be risks associated with use.

 #### `function_naming`